-PEFC’s membership is centered mainly in western Europe, but it also has members in other industrialized regions and in the developing world: Argentina, Belarus, Brazil, Cameroon, Chile, China, Gabon, India, Indonesia, Malaysia, Russia, and Uruguay.
+PEFC’s membership is centered mainly in western Europe, but it also has members in other industrialized regions and in the developing world: Argentina, Belarus, Brazil, Cameroon, Chile, China, Congo, Gabon, Ghana, India, Indonesia, Macedonia, Malaysia, Russia, South Africa, Thailand, and Uruguay.

 Contact provides information for PEFC’s international office in Geneva, Switzerland.